kolbasa/cordova-plugin-apkupdater/doc/DeviceOwner.md

 }
 ```

 You can automate many other things here.
-For example, you can configure the Wi-Fi credentials here if you want to set up a lot of devices at once.
+For example, you can configure the Wi-Fi credentials if you want to set up a
+lot of devices at once.

 #### PROVISIONING_DEVICE_ADMIN_COMPONENT_NAME